doctest/doctest/doc/markdown/features.md

 ## UNSURE

+- refactor the assertion macros - make proxy functions that do most of the things to minimize code bloat
+- pool allocator for String class
 - order option - ASC/DESC for sorting
+- BDD based on subcases - like Catch
 - when an option is found - like "-dt-count=" - validate it - if a string has been passed instead of a number - there should be an error
 - think about long long support or maybe int64_t support
-- BDD based on subcases - like Catch
 - Bitwise() class that has overloaded operators for comparison - to be used to check objects bitwise against each other (or maybe not - because of packing!)
 - tagging? also see this: https://github.com/philsquared/Catch/blob/master/docs/test-cases-and-sections.md#special-tags
 - utf8?